Explore over 200 years of history-making science in the Faraday Museum at the Ri. Entry is free

 The exhibition is occasionally closed for private events.

-Please call ahead of your visit to avoid disappointment:
+Please see check for special hours on the website or call ahead of your visit to avoid disappointment:

 Tel: +44 (0)20 7409 2992